 - Aspect ratio: The aspect the screen shows images in (length compared to height).
 A common standard, and your best bet, is 16:9.
-It works with plenty of content and it’s great for movies or games.
+It works with plenty of content, and it’s great for movies or games.
 Some fancy monitors like to stretch things out with ratios like 21:9, but that is more suitable for unusual work situations or hardcore gaming.
 Another common format, 16:10, provides slightly more vertical space for viewing multiple open documents or images.
-3:2 is becoming more commonplace in laptops for better web viewing, but that’s rare on standalone displays.
+3:2 is becoming more commonplace in laptops for better web viewing, but that’s rare on stand-alone displays.

 - Brightness: High-end monitors these days have brightness around 300 to 350 cd/m2.
 Extra brightness may be handy if you work in a well-lit room or next to large windows.
 However, too much brightness is a recipe for eye strain.
 As long as brightness options reach 250 cd/m2, your monitor is good to go.
-That said, if you want one with HDR support, the more peak brightness the better to best take advantage of that technology.
+That said, if you want one with HDR support, the more peak brightness, the better to best take advantage of that technology.

 - Contrast ratio: Contrast ratios tell you the difference between how white and how black a monitor screen can get.
-Higher contrast ratios are a good sign, because that means colors will be more differentiated.
-However, multiple measurements for contrast ratios exist and stated specs aren’t very reliable, so take it all with a grain of salt.
+Higher contrast ratios are a good sign because that means colors will be more differentiated.
+However, multiple measurements for contrast ratios exist, and stated specs aren’t very reliable, so take it all with a grain of salt.

 - Response time: Response time indicates how quickly the monitor shows image transitions.
 A low response time is good for fast-paced action video, twitchy gameplay, and similar activities.
-Response times are measured in milliseconds, with the best screens able to switch pixels at only a couple ms, but not everyone needs such fast reactions.
+Response times are measured in milliseconds, with the best screens able to switch pixels at only a couple of milliseconds, but not everyone needs such fast reactions.

 - Viewing angle: Viewing angle isn’t as important for a monitor as it is for a TV screen, but if you like to watch shows on your computer with groups of friends, aim for a larger viewing angle so people at the sides can see easily.
 Anything above 170 degrees is good news here.